ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Turbine Start (Heli)</strong></td>
    <td>

 When armed and RSC is idle, the high position signals the helicopter rotor speed governor to ramp the throttle to full and back to idle, which signals the turbine engine ECU to initiate the start sequence.
-The switch must be set back low and  aircraft has to be disarmed to re-enable this feature.
+The switch must be set back low and the aircraft has to be disarmed to re-enable this feature.

 .. raw:: html